 Special Agent for the US Immigration and Naturalization Service, retired

-Randy Crowe (Chairman)
+Randy Crowe (Vice-Chairman)

-President, Island Outreach Inc.
+President, Island Outreach Inc., Pastor

 Dr. Ron Giddens